HCDigitalScholarship/ticha-magic/README.md

 1. Use Atom's linter to check that there are no errors in your XML.
 [Instructions in the `ticha-xml-tei` repo](https://github.com/HCDigitalScholarship/ticha-xml-tei#linting).
 2. Navigate to the `ticha-magic` project directory
 3. Run `./tei_to_html.py path/to/your/file.xml -t document-name` (following CLI documentation above) to generate HTML from your XML file.
+4. Check that the output looks sensible by opening the preview files that were generated in the `preview` directory.
-4. In the Ticha admin interface, click "Import an HTML transcription" under "COMMON TASKS".
+5. In the Ticha admin interface, click "Import an HTML transcription" under "COMMON TASKS".
-5. Select the document you're updating from the drop-down.
+6. Select the document you're updating from the drop-down.
-6. Use the three file selectors to upload the `text-id.html`, `text-id_reg.html`, and `text-id_outline.html` files you generated in their respective spots.
+7. Use the three file selectors to upload the `text-id.html`, `text-id_reg.html`, and `text-id_outline.html` files you generated in their respective spots.
-7. Click "Submit"!
+8. Click "Submit"!
 If there are errors in the file, a red banner will appear.
 If everything went well, a green banner will appear.
-8. Go check the text and outline pages to make sure everything worked.
+9. Go check the text and outline pages to make sure everything worked.
 If it did, admire your handiwork!
 If it didn't, get in touch with Mike.

 ## Developing